riarumoda/dotfiles/README.md

 # Purpose of this rice
 I actually used rxyhn dots before, and i like it. but his awesome modules spawned on the second monitor if i plug a second monitor to my laptop and got annoyed by it.
 After some researching, i3 does not do this and used EvanKoe dots on it (2022 one).
 But my head went "Frick it.
 Combine both of them."
 And this dots born.
 # Status of this rice
-i3-gaps : ✅
+- i3-gaps : ✅

-alacritty : ✅
+- alacritty : ✅

-polybar : ✅
+- polybar : ✅

-picom : ✅
+- picom : ✅

-rofi : ✅
+- rofi : ✅

-GTK2 Theming : 🚸 (Buggy, mainly used to translate GTK theme to Qt Only.)
+- GTK2 Theming : 🚸 (Buggy, mainly used to translate GTK theme to QT5 Only.)

-GTK3 Theming : ✅
+- GTK3 Theming : ✅

-GTK4 Theming : ✅
+- GTK4 Theming : ✅

-QT5 Theming : 🚸 (See GTK2 Theming.)
+- QT5 Theming : 🚸 (See GTK2 Theming.)

 # Screenshots
-Desktop
 ![desktop](https://github.com/Putu-Justine/dotfiles/blob/master/.github-assets/screenshots/desktop.png)

-Rofi Menu
 ![rofi](https://github.com/Putu-Justine/dotfiles/blob/master/.github-assets/screenshots/rofi.png)

-Alacritty and PCManFM (GTK3)
 ![alacritty](https://github.com/Putu-Justine/dotfiles/blob/master/.github-assets/screenshots/alacritty-and-gtk-apps.png)

-Audacious (QT5)
 ![audacious](https://github.com/Putu-Justine/dotfiles/blob/master/.github-assets/screenshots/qt-apps.png)

 # Installation (Arch Linux Only, fresh install)